 Having a target audience persona is great, but it doesn’t add much value if you don’t put it to good use.
 So the next step is to develop a game plan that allows you to target your target customer.

-Entire books and courses have been created on this topic.
+Entire books and online courses have been created on this topic.
 So while this will not be a comprehensive look at targeting by any means, it should at least give you a foundation to build on.

 The key to reaching your target customer is to develop useful and relevant content that engages your target audience and moves down the funnel from awareness to purchase.
 A good content strategy should include elements like blog posts, white papers, case studies, guest blog posts, short-form video, long-form video, infographics, interactive content, social media content, and possibly even podcasting.